xidruk/computer-networking/docs/tcp_ip.md

 - **1980s–1990s:** Universities, research labs, and eventually commercial networks adopted TCP/IP, enabling the growth of the global Internet.
 - **Today:** TCP/IP is the **universal language of networking**, powering everything from websites and email to streaming, gaming, and cloud computing.

-👉 **Key takeaway:** TCP/IP wasn’t designed in theory like OSI—it was **born out of necessity**, tested in the real world, and proven reliable.
+👉 **Key takeaway:** TCP/IP wasn’t designed in theory like OSI it was **born out of necessity**, tested in the real world, and proven reliable.
 That’s why it became the **de facto standard** for the Internet.

 ---